bbc/quic-rtp-tunnelling-draft/draft-hurst-quic-rtp-tunnelling.md

 * QRT session: A QUIC connection carrying one or more RTP sessions, each with or without an accompanying RTCP channel.

+* RTP layer: The logical entity which manages the RTP sessions which flow through the QRT session.

 * Client: The endpoint which initiates the QUIC connection.

 * Server: The endpoint which accepts the incoming QUIC connection.